-The School of Music will provide a stage manager for all degree recitals, provided all deadlines are met and forms are completed appropriately.
-Recording will be provided for all student degree recitals, guest, faculty and ensemble performances in FLPH and Memorial Chapel.
+The Conservatory of Music will provide a stage manager for all degree recitals taking place in the Fall or Spring semesters, provided all deadlines are met and forms are completed appropriately.
+Recording will be provided for all student degree recitals, guest, faculty and ensemble performances in FLPH and Memorial Chapel during the Fall and Spring semesters.
+All recitals and concerts in FLPH and the Chapel during the Fall and Spring semesters will also be livestreamed.